Singular divisors and syzygies of polarized abelian threefolds: Introduction

-Out of Green's work two syzygetic properties have grown in prominence due to their connection to the geometry of the triple $(X,L,B)$.
-First, property $(N_p)$, introduced by Green--Lazarsfeld \cite{GL86}, amounts to asking that the section ring $R(X,L)$ as a module over $\Sym^* H^0(X,L)$ has linear syzygies up to step $p$.
-Second, there seems to emerge a partially conjectural picture on the asymptotic vanishing of the Koszul cohomology groups $K_{p,1}(X,L;dL)=0$ for $d\gg 0$ (for a nice overview about these ideas see the recent survey of Ein--Lazarzfeld \cite{EL16} or the more standard reference by now \cite{PAG}*{Section~1.8}).
+Green reinterpreted syzygies in terms of Koszul cohomology groups $K_{p,q}(X,L, B)$ ($p,q\in\NN$), where $X$ is a projective variety, $L$ a very ample line bundle and $B$ an arbitrary line bundle on $X$.
+Out of Green's work two syzygetic properties have grown in prominence due to their connection to the geometry of $(X,L,B)$.
+First, property $(N_p)$ of Green--Lazarsfeld \cite{GL86} asks the ring $R(X,L)=\oplus_{m\in\NN} H^0(X, L^{\otimes m})$ to have linear syzygies up to step $p$ as a module over $\Sym^* H^0(X,L)$.
+Second one focuses on the vanishing of $K_{p,1}(X,L;dL)$ for $d\gg 0$ (a nice overview is the recent survey of Ein--Lazarzfeld \cite{EL18} or the standard reference \cite{PAG}*{Section~1.8}).

-Both questions have been reasonably well understood in the case of curves.
-For property $(N_p)$ some milestones are the results of Green \cite{G84}, Green--Lazarsfeld \cite{GL86}, and Voisin \cite{V02}.
-For the vanishing of $K_{p,1}$ the main theorem is the recent work of Ein--Lazarsfeld \cite{EL15}.
-In both cases these syzygetic properties can be translated into very geometric properties that in essence are of Riemann-Roch type.
+Both of these properties are well understood for curves.
+For property $(N_p)$ some milestones are the results of Green \cite{G84}, Green--Lazarsfeld \cite{GL86}, Farkas-Kemeny \cite{FK16}.
+For the vanishing of $K_{p,1}$ the main results are those of Voisin \cite{V02}, and more recently Ein--Lazarsfeld \cite{EL15}, and Aprodu-Farkas-Papadima-Raicu-Weyman \cite{AFPRW19}.
+On curves these two properties are closely related and are translated into very geometric properties that are in essence of Riemann-Roch type.

-In higher dimensions the picture is very murky and it's not clear what are the geometric properties that have an impact on the syzygetic picture.
-For the vanishing of Koszul groups $K_{p,1}(X,L,dL)$ for $d\gg 0$ recent work of Ein--Lazarsfeld-Yang \cite{ELY15} and Agostini \cite{A17} seem to suggest some conjectural picture.
+In higher dimensions the picture is murky.
+It's not clear what are the geometric properties that might have an impact on the syzygy side.
+For vanishing of Koszul groups $K_{p,1}(X,L,dL)$ recent work of Ein--Lazarsfeld-Yang \cite{ELY16} and Agostini \cite{A17} suggest some conjectural picture.

-One class of projective varieties where property $(N_p)$ has been successfully studied are abelian varieties.
-Extrapolating from elliptic curves, Lazarsfeld conjectured that if $L$ is an ample line bundle on a complex abelian variety, then $L^{\otimes m}$ should have property $(N_p)$ whenever $m\geq p+3$.
-This was proven in due course by Pareschi \cite{P00} and generalized by Pareschi-Popa in \cite{PP03}.
-Note that this kind of statement seems somewhat incomplete.
-It cannot account for those line bundles that are primitive, but have for instance large intersection numbers.
-More importantly, it doesn't really connect the geometric data to the syzygetic one, for example by revealing those subvarieties having the strongest impact on the syzygetic side of the ambient space.

-In recent years there has been some progress in obtaining more precise estimates for property $(N_p)$ of abelian varieties.
-First, motivated by work of Hwang--To \cite{HT11}, Lazarsfeld--Pareschi--Popa \cite{LPP11} reduced verifying $(N_p)$ to constructing singular divisors and then go on linking it to the Seshadri constant.

-Building on \cite{LPP11}, the author with K\"uronya \cite{KL15} use the theory of infinitesimal Newton--Okounkov bodies, as developed in \cite{KL14,KL17}, and provide a geometric characterization of $(N_p)$-property on abelian surfaces in terms of non-existence of elliptic curves of low degree.
-Very recently, Ito \cite{It17} streamlined the proof of \cite{KL15} by making use of properties of log canonical centers instead.
-We point out that in and of themselves both proofs, \cite{KL15} and \cite{It17}, are specific to surfaces.